 The employer will then also have to include the date of remittances filed each month with the BIR, the value of each remittance as well as any adjustments made or penalties incurred.

-In addition, employers must also attach the following information with BIR Form 1604-C:
+Finally, employers must also attach the following information or lists together with BIR Form 1604-C:

 - Alphalist of Employees (declared and certified using BIR Form No. 2316)

 - Alphalist of Minimum Wage Earners (declared and certified using BIR Form No. 2316).

 What is the Tax Filing Deadline for BIR Form 1604-C?